BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 | [Playwright](https://playwright.dev/)                          | Browser Automation Engine | Speed and Reliability: Unified API for all major browsers (Chromium, Firefox, WebKit), mobile emulation, and excellent DX.          |
 | [playwright-bdd](https://vitalets.github.io/playwright-bdd/#/) | BDD Framework (Gherkin)   | Collaboration and Readability: Enables tests to be written in a natural, shared language while managing Playwright test generation. |

-Note: our dictionary of steps is greatly inspired by [uuv](https://github.com/Orange-OpenSource/uuv) which aims to provides an ecosystem that simplifies the writing of End-to-End tests in a BDD approach and a user-centric way and accessibility-first selectors.
+> ℹ️ Note: our dictionary of steps is greatly inspired by [uuv](https://github.com/Orange-OpenSource/uuv) which aims to provides an ecosystem that simplifies the writing of End-to-End tests in a BDD approach and a user-centric way and accessibility-first selectors.

 **Requirements and rationale behind**

-- Natural Language BDD (Gherkin): This is a key enabler for collaboration.
+- **Natural Language BDD (Gherkin)**: This is a key enabler for collaboration.

   - Easy Review: Allows QA Engineers, Product Owners (POs), and Developers (DEVs) to easily read, review, and contribute to the test specifications without needing deep coding knowledge.

-- Multi-Client / Multi-Platform Support: Leveraging Playwright's power, our stack should inherently supports validation across:
+- **Multi-Client / Multi-Platform Support**: Leveraging Playwright's power, our stack should inherently supports validation across:

   - Multiple Languages (leveraging our i18n packages).
   - Multiple Platforms (desktop and mobile browsers).
   - Multiple apps / projects.

-- Codebase Integration (the shift): The homologation application is part of the main Web codebase.
+- **Codebase Integration (the shift)**: The homologation application is part of the main Web codebase.

   - Better Context: QA engineers gain a better understanding of code changes and their impact.